-Whilst England will be hoping to lift the Six Nations trophy at the end of the match, the two teams will also be competing for The Calcutta Cup, which is awarded to the winner of England and Scotland when they meet at the tournament every year.
+Whilst England will still have their sights firmly set on ultimately lifting the Six Nations trophy at the end of the tournament, the two teams will also be competing for The Calcutta Cup.
+This is the trophy awarded to the winner between England and Scotland when they meet at the tournament every year.

-Scotland currently hold the trophy after their 25-13 win at BT Murrayfield in 2018.
-England will be hoping to regain it with a win on Saturday.
+Scotland have held the trophy since 2018, having won 25-13 BT Murrayfield in 2018 and retaining the trophy in 2019 with an incredible 38-38 draw.
+England will be hoping to regain the trophy with a win on Saturday.

 But why do the two nations compete for a trophy that's named after an Indian city?
 Here's an explanation on how The Calcutta Cup came to be: